Language development myths

 They will not hold back from laziness.
 Difficulties with speech and language may be due to intimidation, stress, fear or other problems.

-The truth: Several studies have shown that the language development and skills of first-born and later-born children are similar.
-In fact, some studies have shown superior skills in later-born children in the areas of pronoun use (e.g. “I’, ‘me’, ‘he/she’) and conversation skills.
+The truth: Several studies have shown that first-born and later-born children’s language development and skills are similar.
+Some studies have shown superior skills in later-born children in the areas of pronoun use (e.g. “I’, ‘me’, ‘he/she’) and conversation skills.

 One study showed that first-born children reach the 50-word milestone earlier, but that once children had reached the 50-word milestone, there were no differences between first and later-born children.
-So, while older siblings often interrupt and talk for their younger siblings, this does not seem to have a negative impact on their younger sibling’s speech and language development.
+So, while older siblings often interrupt and talk for their younger siblings, this does not seem to harm their younger sibling’s speech and language development.

 ‘Speaking ‘telegraphically’ helps young children learn to talk’ (e.g. Where coat?)